OpenMoonRay/openmoonray-docs/docs/user-reference/how-to-guides/adaptive-light-sampling.md

 # Adaptive Light Sampling
 ---

-Adaptive light sampling is a mode of light sampling where only the most important lights are sampled for each intersection.
+Adaptive light sampling is a mode of light sampling where the most important lights are preferentially sampled for each intersection.
 You can toggle this mode on using the following scene variables:

 ```lua
 SceneVariables {